jamalhaija/stackd/README.md

 ## API Reference

 ### Stackd Class
-The is the main middleware stack runner.
+The Stackd class is the main middleware stack runner.

 | Method                                         | Description
 |------------------------------------------------|-------------